kevindimayuga/regex-tutorial-kd/README.md

 ## Installation

 The following steps were taken to complete the project:
-- Review the purpose of the project, the user story and acceptance criteria
-- Review the basics to starting a command-line application
+- Review the RegEx documentation
-- Review JavaScript, Node.js, Express.js, MySQL, Sequelize
+- Create RegEx Tutorial Gist
 - Create Professional README file
 - Write code
-- Add website image/gif to README file
-- Submit URL to GitHub Repo and link to Heroku deployment
+- Submit URL to GitHub Repo and Gist

 ## Usage

-- Clone repo onto local device
-- Open repo in local CLI
-- Make sure to update the `.env.EXAMPLE` file to match the database, username and password to be used in this repo and to update the filename to `.env` so that it can run based on the `connections.js` file
-- Make sure node packages are installed by running `npm i`
-- Login to MySQL by typing `mysql -u root -p` and sign in with your password
-- Type `exit` to exit mysql
-- Run `npm run seed` in CLI
-- Run `npm start` in CLI
-- Open up localhost on the Insomnia application (http://localhost:3001)
-- Use the Insomnia app to do GET, POST, PUT and DELETE requests for categories, products and tags for the e-commerce application
+- Please use the following link to open the tutorial: [RegEx Tutorial](https://gist.github.com/kevindimayuga/1c7c485b39c53794f1ce712078d3bee2)
+- Review the tutorial in order to learn about how a specific regular expression, or regex, functions by breaking down each part of the expression and describing what it does.
+- Use the RegEx in your own applications or projects.

 ## Credits